SlimeVR/SlimeVR-Docs-Site/diy-from-scratch.md

 ### Cases
 This is where you will have to find an option yourself.
 If you have access to a 3d printer you can print some cases for ~$10 worth of fillament.
 There's some great models already in the diy channel of the [discord](https://discord.gg/SlimeVR).

 There's also the option of buying an enclosure to fit all your components, but remember to make sure that the metal of the different components aren't touching.
-A popular solution for this is this pack of 6 for $8 on [amazon](https://www.amazon.com/dp/B08T97JD6Z).
-Make sure to check dimensions on both pre-bought and 3D printed cases.
+A somewhat popular solution for this is this pack of 6 for $8 on [amazon](https://www.amazon.com/dp/B08T97JD6Z).
+Make sure to check dimensions on both pre-bought and 3D printed cases so that it fits your chosen components.

 ### Straps
 While you can attach these directly to clothing, the most common solution is elastics straps, a 5 pack can be bought for $3-$5 ([aliexpress](https://www.aliexpress.com/item/1005002350231996.html)).
 Because of the difference in sizes from point to point, you may find it easier to buy different lengths for the leg tracker when compared to the waist.

+### Tools
+You will also need some tools to be able to put together a tracker.
+You might have these already or have a friend or a maker space nearby where you can borrow these.
+* A soldering iron and solder
+* A wire cutter
+* (Optional) A multimeter to check your connections

+If you haven't done a DIY project like this, look up some tutorials on youtube and feel free to ask questions in the #diy channel in our [discord](https://discord.gg/SlimeVR).

 <script src="assets/js/diy.js"></script>